What is the issue behind this advocacy campaign?

 The rule change does not have any immediate effect on ostomy supplies for Medicare beneficiaries.
 You should continue ordering your supplies as usual.
 The actual change that affects how you order supplies will not begin until January 1, 2028.

 We recognize that you will have many questions.
-When we have had more time to thoroughly review the final ruling and discuss with stakeholders for a clear understanding, we will update our web page with a FAQ sheet that will hopefully address most of your questions.
+We developed a FAQ sheet that will hopefully address most of your questions.

-Importantly, UOAA will continue to advocate to protect access to ostomy and urological supplies!
+Importantly, UOAA will continue to advocate and work with stakeholders to protect access to ostomy and urological supplies.
 Our work is not done!

 What is Competitive Bidding?